-You will have many visits with your health care provider and tests before your surgery, including a complete physical exam.
-Your health care provider will make sure medical problems such as diabetes , high blood pressure , and heart or lung problems are being controlled.
+You may have several visits with your health care provider.
+You will have a complete physical exam and may have other tests.
+Your provider will make sure medical problems such as diabetes , high blood pressure , and heart or lung problems are being controlled.

 If you smoke, you should stop several weeks before the surgery.
-Your doctor or nurse can help.
+Your provider can help.

 During the weeks before your surgery:

-- You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+- You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other blood thinners or drugs that make it hard for your blood to clot.

 - On the day before your surgery, drink only clear fluids.

-- Sometimes, you may take a special laxative on the day before your surgery.
+- Sometimes, you may be asked by your provider to take a special laxative on the day before your surgery.
 This will clean the contents out of your colon.